How to Tell if Your Goyard Bag Is the Real Thing

 However, compared to other internationally renowned luxury brands, Goyard is decidedly under the radar.
 Because it is privately owned, a point the company happily highlights in its brand biography, it is able to set itself apart by avoiding or de-emphasizing such things as social media, e-commerce and traditional advertising.
-While this may seem like a risk in the heydey of Instagram and Snapchat, in fact, it seems only to have cemented Goyard’s reputation for exclusivity.
-“There are very few points of sale around the country and this helps to retain the high resale value of Goyard,” says Senior Director of Authentication Graham Wetzbarger.
-“San Francisco was the only freestanding boutique in the U.S. for over ten years, and only this fall is a New York flagship opening on the Upper East Side.”
+While this may seem like a risk in the heyday of Instagram, it seems only to have cemented Goyard’s exclusivity.
+Plus, the house’s limited number of boutiques helps Goyard bags and other leather goods retain their high resale value.
 So if you’re lucky enough to find a Goyard bag for sale, how do you know whether it’s the real thing?
-Here, Wetzbarger breaks down the most popular styles the house produces and the elements of an authentic Goyard handbag.
+We asked our expert team to break down the most popular styles the house produces and the elements of an authentic Goyard bag.

-“While almost every Goyard piece will have a serial number, some are easy to find while others are more discreet.
-On older St. Louis totes, you can find it on the interior of the included pouch.
+Goyard Bag Serial NumbersWhile almost every Goyard bag will have a serial number, some are easy to find while others are more discreet.
+On older Goyard St. Louis totes, you can find it on the interior of the included pouch.
 For newer styles, the serial number can be found on the end of the leather strap connecting the pouch to the tote.
-Make sure the numbers are small and discreet — if they are larger and more obvious, it’s a sign that the bag could be fake.”
+Make sure the numbers are small and discreet — if they are larger and more obvious, it’s a sign that the bag could be fake.

-Ready to invest in a Goyard piece of your own?
-Shop our authenticated selection here!
+Ready to invest in a Goyard bag of your own?
+Shop our selection here.